OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

     self.engine_weight = engine_weight

-The only difference here is that the outputs are returned as single value variables instead of the zero-dimensional lists that F2PY returnes whenever it generates the interface for a C function.
+The only difference here is that the outputs are returned as single value variables instead of the zero-dimensional lists that F2PY returns whenever it generates the interface for a C function.

 TODO - C++ Example